 NEW!
 “Connected Homes” Program

-For Better Residential Energy Management, Conservation & Savings!
+Better Residential Energy Management, Conservation & Savings!

-WBMLP has joined with the Massachusetts Municipal Wholesale Electric Company (MMWEC), the joint action agency for municipal utilities in Massachusetts, to offer a new program called “Connected Homes”.
+WBMLP has joined with the NEXTZERO and Massachusetts Municipal Wholesale Electric Company (MMWEC), the joint action agency for municipal utilities in Massachusetts, to offer a new program called “Connected Homes”.
 This new solution allows residential customers to better manage connected devices in their homes and save money, while reducing their carbon footprint.

-“Connected Homes” is offered to WBMLP’s residential customers via MMWEC’s Home Energy Loss Prevention Services (HELPS) Program.
-HELPS is working with software platform Virtual Peaker, to allow our customers to leverage the technology of smart appliances and devices into cost savings for our light department and customers.
+“Connected Homes” is offered to WBMLP’s residential customers via NEXTZERO'S’s Home Energy Loss Prevention Services Program.
+NEXTZERO is working with software platform Virtual Peaker, to allow our customers to leverage the technology of smart appliances and devices into cost savings for our light department and customers.
 At the same time, the program allows WBMLP to better manage its electric load, reduce costs and keep rates low.
 Potential devices which may be enrolled include home batteries, electric vehicle chargers, electric hot water heaters and mini-split controllers*.

 - ☀ REDUCE Your Carbon Footprint